netdata/netdata/README.md

 The detail is the same.
 Actually, netdata is more precise than most console tools, it will interpolate all collected values to second boundary, so that even if something took a few microseconds more to be collected, netdata will correctly estimate the per second rate.

-### Simplicity

-> Most monitoring solutions require endless configuration of whatever imaginable.

-Well... this is a linux box.
-Why do we need to configure every single metric we need to monitor.
-Of course it has a CPU and RAM and a few disks, and ethernet ports, it may run a firewall, a web server, or a database server and so on.
-Why do we need to configure all these metrics?

-Netdata metrics collection is designed to support **configuration-less** operation.
-So, you just install and run netdata.
-You will need to configure something only if it cannot be auto-detected.

-Of course you can enable, tweak or disable things.
-But by default, if netdata can connect to a web server you run on your systems, it will automatically collect all performance metrics.
-This happens for all data collection plugins when technically possible.
-It will also automatically collect all available system values for CPU, memory, disks, network interfaces, QoS (with labels if you also use [FireQOS](http://firehol.org/)), etc.
-Even for processes that do not offer performance metrics, it will automatically group the whole process tree and provide metrics like CPU usage, memory allocated, opened files, sockets, disk activity, swap activity, etc per application group.

 ### Realtime monitoring